OpenArchitex/OpenLearnr/docs/DEVELOPER_DOCUMENTATION.md

 ### Packaging as jar

-To build the final jar and optimize the OnlineTutor application for production, run:
+To build the final jar and optimize the OpenLearnr application for production, run:

     ./mvnw -Pprod clean verify